Current Low Water Conditions

 - Possess no unique legislative authority

-Team membership includes provincial, municipal and conservation authority staff with possible representation from other sectors: Agriculture, Rural private industry, Recreation, Resource management interests, First Nations.
+Team membership includes provincial, municipal and conservation authority (CA) staff with possible representation from other sectors: agriculture, rural private industry, recreation, resource management interests, First Nations.

 How it Works:

-The Ministry of Natural Resources (MNR) monitors conditions across the rovince and advises conservation authorities when watershed conditions have met criteria for a Level I event based on either streamflow, precipitation or both.
-The Conservation Authority reviews the MNR data and if it agrees, declares Level I Low Water Conditions exist for all or a part of its watershed and the WRT meets.
+The Ministry of Natural Resources and Forestry (MNRF) monitors conditions across the province and advises CA’s when watershed conditions have met criteria for a Level I event based on either streamflow, precipitation or both.
+The CA reviews the MNRF data and if it agrees, declares Level I Low Water Conditions exist for all or a part of its watershed and the WRT meets.
 Members of the WRT advise their local groups of conditions and how to meet the target of a 10 % reduction in usage.

-MNR and the Conservation Authority continue to monitor conditions to determine if a Level II has been reached.
+MNRF and the conservation authority continue to monitor conditions to determine if a Level II has been reached.
 The CA, along with the WRT will declare either the Level I condition has passed or a Level II condition exists.

 The WRT may request municipalities invoke any water restriction bylaws for non essential use (should they not already be in place) and will request an additional reduction of 10 % water usage from local groups.